-- procuring a wool speaker/specialist at state sheep association meetings (expenses could include meeting expenses, speakers' fees, travel and lodging costs); - o funding Make It With Wool (MIWW) activities; - o conducting wool seminars, wool pools, etc.; and - supporting a value-added program, such as the making of wool blankets or other wool specialty products.
+- procuring a wool speaker/specialist at state sheep association meetings (expenses could include meeting expenses, speakers' fees, travel and lodging costs); - o funding Make It With Wool (MIWW) activities; - o conducting wool seminars, wool pools, etc.; and - supporting a value-added program, such as making wool blankets or other wool specialty products.

-States had to complete and remit an application form, denoting how they would spend their Wool Outreach funding.
-Each state sheep association submitted an application for approval prior to receiving its funding - 42 states and one organization participated in this round of funding.
+Each state sheep association submitted an application for approval prior to receiving its funding - 40 states and one organization participated in this round of funding.
 All organizations also submitted a final written report detailing their Wool Outreach Program activities and associated costs.

 In addition, some organizations used their own funding to supplement that which was awarded to them by ASI for Wool Outreach.
-In all, the total amount of funding spent by organizations on Wool Outreach-related projects, including both ASI's and individual organizations' funds, was \$293,255.45.
+In all, the total amount of funding spent by organizations on Wool Outreach-related projects, including both ASI's and individual organizations' funds, was \$278,611.48.